Curtains (John Frusciante album)

 Curtains is the seventh solo album by American musician John Frusciante, released on February 1, 2005 on Record Collection.
-The album is primarily an acoustic album, in contrast to his previous collaboration with Josh Klinghoffer, A Sphere in the Heart of Silence, which was mostly electronic.
+The album is primarily an acoustic album, in contrast to his previous album, A Sphere in the Heart of Silence, a mostly electronic collaboration with Josh Klinghoffer.
 According to Frusciante, the album was recorded in his living room: "It was just me sitting on a pillow, on my living room floor, with my back leaning against the couch."

 The album features contributions from Autolux drummer Carla Azar, upright bassist Ken Wild, and The Mars Volta guitarist Omar Rodríguez-López, with Frusciante noting, "Carla from the band Autolux plays drums.
 I loved having a feminine energy.
 My friend Omar Rodriguez-Lopez of the Mars Volta played some guitar.
 He and I do these solos together where we're using the same amp at the same time."

 A video was released for "The Past Recedes".

 The vinyl edition of the record saw a repressing from Record Collection on December 11, 2012.
 These reissued records are 180 gram and come with a download of choice between MP3 and WAV formats of the album.

 The album cover is reproduced from 17th-century painting "Aeneas and the Sibyl in the Underworld" by the Flemish painter Jan Brueghel the Younger.